 What should you do?

-- If you are a small SME, the chances of you successfully negotiating Interchange Plus pricing with your acquirer are slim.
-But anytime your prices go up or down due to interchange, do check what the actual interchange movement was.
-If you find out your acquirer has increased their own margin then shop around because you will find acquirers who don’t do this.
+If you are a small SME, the chances of successfully negotiating Interchange Plus (or Interchange Plus Plus) pricing with your acquirer are pretty slim.
+But anytime your prices go up or down due to interchange, it’s important to check what the actual interchange movement was.
+If you find out that your acquirer has increased their own margin, then you’re best to shop around as you will find acquirers who don’t do this.

-- There are now a few ISO’s (Independent Sales organisations licensed as reseller’s by acquirers) who will offer capped Interchange Plus pricing to SME’s.
-These are not yet available on our website but we can provide details and quotes to merchants directly through the Cardswitcher contact form below.
+There are also a few ISO’s (independent sales organisations licensed as reseller’s by acquirers) who will offer capped Interchange Plus pricing to SMEs.
+These are not yet available on our website, but feel free to get in touch with us and we can provide details and quotes directly.